TGOSS1984/text_adventure_game/readme.md

 ## Known Issues & Future Enhancements

 - Add audio feedback during combat (JS-sound integration)
+- Add background audio for each differetn area to add to the mood and aid atmosphere
 - Mobile UI improvements for full-screen image scaling
 - Implement character leveling and item inventory system
+- Add unique starting item for different classes
+- Evolve the battle system with deeper logic and more variety
 - Visual battle animations or transition effects
+- Add new imagery for different areas to improve immersion

 **Further Notes**